skyaxe97/tp/docs/DeveloperGuide.md

 1. Because of the way that the TaskList stores Tasks in an unsorted way, the  freeTime and sleepTime commands must iterate through the entire list every time to check if a particular time slot has nothing scheduled.
  This corresponds to a time complexity of O(N).
-This was chosen as the way to implement this function as the size of TaskList can be said to be relatively small.
+This was chosen as the way to implement this function as the size of TaskList is relatively small.
 As such, the repeated iteration would not result in significant impacts on the timing performance.

 1. The functions also only provide an accuracy resolution which is rounded to the hour.
 Similar to the displaySchedule